solaconsay/CTF-Chronicles/HTB-Support-Write-up.md

 ## Exploitation

-Now that we got credentials, we try to search in to the machine using ldap. ldapsearch didn't work on mine so I used impacket-GetADUser instead
+Now that we got credentials, we tried to search in to the machine using ldap. ldapsearch didn't work on mine so I used impacket-GetADUser instead

 ```bash